mike-ferguson/model-tools/README.md

 [![Build Status](https://travis-ci.com/brain-score/model-tools.svg?token=vqt7d2yhhpLGwHsiTZvT&branch=master)](https://travis-ci.com/brain-score/model-tools)

+# Community Note:

+As of 2024, model-tools functionality has been integrated into brainscore-vision.
+This repo is now archived.
+We are no longer actively contributing or maintaining model-tools.
+Please see [here](https://github.com/brain-score/vision) to access the updated (and maintined codebase)

-# Brain-Score Model Tools
+## Brain-Score Model Tools

 Utility for generic models to interact with brain data.

-## Environment variables
+### Environment variables

 Environment variables are prefixed with `MT_`.